ordonean/ECE-287-Crossy-Road-Final-Project/README.md

 When dealing with the Display Logic, there were two different ways this was addressed by our team:

-Once the full logic was implemented throughout the project, the game display looked like Figure 2, a simple solid color for where said sprite or object logic was happening.
+Once the full logic was implemented throughout the project, the game display looked like Figure 2, a simple solid color for where said sprite or object logic was currently present in.
 This is the easiest way to visualize the game logic that is being implemented without adding additional levels of unnecessary concern in the moment.
+AKA - think of figure 2 as steo 1 for having a proper game display.

 ![Image](https://github.com/user-attachments/assets/f4f21ea7-7768-421a-adef-542a9b908b41)